 Early treatment of atrial fibrillation improves outcomes

-People can live with AF for many years if they receive proper treatment.
-Treating underlying health conditions, such as diabetes, high blood pressure and sleep apnea, as well as identifying what triggers AF in an individual, is the first step.
+People can live with AFib for many years if they receive proper treatment.
+Treating underlying health conditions, such as diabetes, high blood pressure and sleep apnea, as well as identifying what triggers AFib in an individual, is the first step.
 Common triggers include nicotine, caffeine, alcohol and some over-the-counter medications containing pseudoephedrine.
-Medications are used to treat AF to alleviate symptoms, keep the heart from racing and reduce risks.
+Medications are used to treat AFib to alleviate symptoms, keep the heart from racing and reduce risks.
 Blood thinner medications are an effective way to reduce the risk of stroke in people with AF.

 Minimally invasive catheter-based procedures are also highly efficient treatments for AF.
 Catheter ablation uses either heat (radiofrequency) energy or freezing (cryo) energy to eliminate the source of an irregular heart rhythm.
 In the procedure, an electrophysiologist guides a catheter with an electrode at its tip to the area of heart muscle determined to be the source of the abnormal rhythm.
 With radiofrequency energy, the electrode supplies a burst of radiofrequency energy to the source to destroy it.
 With cryo energy, either a catheter or an inflatable balloon delivers freezing energy to destroy the abnormal heart tissue.